How To Become A Home Inspector In Massachusetts: 6 Steps

 How hard is it to become a home inspector in Massachusetts?

 Becoming a home inspector in Massachusetts will require more work than in many other states.
-Anyone who does wish to enter the profession will have to complete an official course as well as field training and 25 supervised home inspections.
-Following the steps listed above will ensure you meet the necessary requirements to earn your home inspector license and begin your career.
+Anyone who wishes to enter the profession will have to complete an official course, field training, and 25 supervised home inspections.
+The steps above will ensure you meet the requirements to earn your home inspector license and begin your career.

 Do you need a license to become a home inspector in Massachusetts?